-Brazil: police arrest 3rd suspect in Amazon deaths
+Brazil: police arrest 3rd suspect in Amazon shooting deaths

 On Friday, federal police said that human remains found in Brazil’s remote Amazon have been identified as belonging to Phillips, 57.

-Additional remains found at the site near the city of Atalaia do Norte have not yet been identified but are expected to belong to Indigenous expert Pereira, 41.
+Additional remains found at the site near the city of Atalaia do Norte were confirmed to belong to Indigenous expert Pereira, 41, according to the police statement on Saturday.

-“The confirmation (of Phillips’ remains) was made based on dental examinations and anthropological forensics,” Federal Police said in a statement.
-“Work is ongoing for a complete identification of the remains so we can determine the cause of death, and also the dynamics of the crime and the hiding of the bodies.”

 The remains were found on Wednesday, after fisherman Pelado confessed to killing the pair, and took police to the place where he would have buried the bodies.
 He told officers that he used a firearm to commit the crime.

-The remains had arrived in the capital city of Brasilia on Thursday for forensics to work.
+The remains had arrived in the capital city of Brasilia on Thursday for forensic examinations.

 The area where Phillips and Pereira went missing has seen violent conflicts between fishermen, poachers, and government agents.